torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 - MIRO for providing a free PCTV card and detailed information about the components on their cards.
-(E.g. how the tuner type is detected) Without their card I could not have debugged the NTSC mode.
+(E.g. how the tuner type is detected) Without their card I could not have deged the NTSC mode.

 - Hauppauge for telling how the sound input is selected and what components they do and will use on their radio cards.